technomancy/bussard/spoilers/readme.md

 Once the SS Cochrane ship was ready, it launched to LHS 451 (0.6 pc, 2.7y @ 0.7c) with a small crew capable only of maintenance.
 LHS 451 has no planets suitable for colonization.
-It is still close to Yueh worlds, but no human colonization is ever likely to reach thata system, leaving Traxus in peace.
+It is still close to Yueh worlds, but no human colonization is ever likely to reach that system, leaving Traxus in peace.

 Once the colony was established, they altered the main Yueh portal to